How to select HR software for your small business

 - Regulatory compliance: labor laws are subject to change, sometimes frequently, and it can be a full-time job just keeping abreast of employer recordkeeping responsibilities, including healthcare, tax codes, and other legislation, both federal and state.
-An up to date HRMS can reduce errors and potential penalties.
+An up-to-date HRMS solution can reduce errors and potential penalties.

 - Employee turnover: small businesses can find it hard to compete in the labor market, often losing good employees to offers of higher salaries and better benefits packages.
-A Jobvite survey from a few years ago found 51% of employed workers are actively seeking or at least open to finding a new job.
-As an investment in your workforce, an HRMS can help you build a more attractive workplace culture.
+One PwC survey found that 65% of employed workers are looking for a new job.
+As an investment in your workforce, implementing an HRIS system for small businesses can help you build a more attractive workplace culture.

-The sheer volume of systems on the market means HRMS selection can be a bewildering experience.
+The sheer volume of systems on the market means HR software selection can be a bewildering experience.
 It helps to examine each system from a series of specific angles, making comparisons (and a choice) easier.